kddubey/cappr/docs/source/examples.rst

 :func:`cappr.llama_cpp.classify.predict_examples`

-And see the `Usage <https://github.com/kddubey/cappr/tree/main#usage>`_ section in the repo README, and the `demos in the repo
+Also see the `Usage <https://github.com/kddubey/cappr/tree/main#usage>`_ section in the repo README.

+For fully worked out examples, see the `demos in the repo
 <https://github.com/kddubey/cappr/tree/main/demos>`_.